 Community educators plan numerous seminars and events to help educate the public on the importance of prevention and early detection.
 They also plan and conduct screenings to aid in early diagnosis.

 Case managers review the needs of each patient and refer social issues and complicated discharge needs to a social worker, discharge planner or other Sentara Cancer Network or community resource.

 Since nutrition is such an important part of the cancer patient’s care, registered dieticians are available at a number of our sites and in our hospitals for patients who are at risk.
 Cancer patients who stay well-nourished during their treatment period are better able to withstand the side effects of the treatment, whether it be chemotherapy, radiation, immunotherapy or surgery.
 The nutrition staff has a variety of teaching materials to offer cancer patients eating tips and recipes for better nutrition during cancer treatment.

-Infusion specialists are trained personnel who assist in delivering medicines, equipment and nursing services to people who need intravenous (IV) fluids, nutrition, or treatments.
+Infusion specialists are trained personnel who assist in delivering medicines, equipment and nursing services to people who need intravenous (IV) fluids, nutrition or treatments.

-Home Care & Hospice Nurses and Staff
+Home Care and Hospice Nurses and Staff

 Palliative Care Specialists

 At Sentara, cancer patients and their families may request and benefit from a special program of support called palliative care.
 Palliative care is given to improve the quality of life for patients who have a life-threatening disease.